erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-09-review-of-vm-escape-qemu-case-study.md

 		 Physical memory    |    |                                               ||
 							+----+-----------------------------------------------++

+As shown in the graph above, **the Guest's phsical memory is actually a mmapp'ed private region in the virtual address of QEMU process**.

 Additionaly, QEMU reserves a memory region for BIOS and ROM.
 These mappings are available in QEMU's maps file: